andrewmbales/WrittenWord/README.md

 # WrittenWord
-Simple bible app with the option of handwritten notes
+iPad Bible study app with handwritten notes using PencilKit